pulibrary/aspace_helpers/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Request something that isn't a bug report, new idea, data request, or data load
+about: Something that isn't a bug report, new idea, data request, or data load
 title: ''
 labels: ''
 assignees: ''